Dirk Sandefur: 2016 primary election

-In 2015, Montana State Supreme Court Associate Justice Patricia O'Brien Cotter announced she would not seek re-election.
+In 2015, Associate Justice Patricia O'Brien Cotter announced she would not seek re-election.
 On February 5, 2015, Sandefur filed to run for Cotter's seat.
 Over the next six weeks, Sandefur raised $46,431, and spent $2,834.
 The Bozeman Daily Chronicle described it as a "fast out of the gate" fundraising pace.

 Sandefur's first opponent emerged in May 2015 when Kristen Juras, a private-practice attorney and former UM Law School adjunct professor, filed for Cotter's seat as well.
 Supporters of the two candidates reflected the distinct judicial philosophies of Sandefur and Juras.
 In June, Dave Galt, executive director of the Montana Petroleum Association and secretary-treasurer of the Montana Gas and Oil Political Action Committee, hosted a fundraiser for Juras.
 Co-hosts included Errol Galt, the Republican National Committee member; Chuck Denowh, executive director of the Montana Republican Party; and staff of the Montana Group, a public relations firm which worked primarily for conservative candidates.
 About the same time, Sandefur himself hosted a fundraising event which attracted donors such as Jorge Quintana, Democratic National Committee member; Pam Bucy, the Democratic Montana Commissioner of Labor and Industry; and Maggie Moran, executive director of NARAL Pro-Choice Montana.
 Over the next six months, Sandefur raised about $100,000, leaving him with $133,000 cash on hand.
 Juras raised $41,000, leaving her with $22,400 cash on hand.
 Both candidates found strong support in the legal and business communities.
 By the end of 2015, Sandefur had raised a total of $190,115.
 Juras collected only $48,000, but maintained that she had turned down money because both candidates automatically advanced to the general election unless a third candidate emerged.
 (State law required judicial candidates to return primary donations if they automatically advanced.)
 Sandefur countered claims that he was relying on liberal donors by noting that his state election finance report showed 136 Republicans and 124 Democrats among his 902 contributors.

 During the primary season, the candidates appeared together only once, in Missoula at a forum in March 2016 sponsored by the American Civil Liberties Union (ACLU).

 On March 11, 2016, Eric Mills, a private-practice attorney, also filed for Cotter's Supreme Court seat.
 By the end of May 2016, Sandefur had raised $248,000 and spent $116,000, while Juras raised $94,000 and $66,000.
 Mills raised $270.

-In the June 7, 2016, nonpartisan primary, Juras won 44.1 percent of the votes (100,846), Sandefur received 34.5 percent of the votes (78,855), and Mills was last with 21.4 of the vote (48,965).
+In the June 7, 2016, nonpartisan primary, Juras won 44.1 percent of the votes (100,846), Sandefur received 34.5 percent of the votes (78,855), and Mills was last with 21.4 percent of the vote (48,965).
 Juras and Sandefur advanced to the general (nonpartisan) election.